 However, the National Center for Complementary and Integrative Health

 Silymarin, also known as milk thistle, is an herb commonly suggested to help cure hepatitis C liver disease.
-But many studies haven’t found any beneficial effects from this supplement.
+But a rigorous

 Is there a way to prevent hepatitis C?

-Although there’s currently no vaccine to help protect people from contracting hepatitis C, there are vaccines for other hepatitis viruses, including hepatitis A and hepatitis B.
+Although currently there’s no vaccine to protect people from contracting hepatitis C, there are vaccines for other hepatitis viruses, including hepatitis A and hepatitis B.

 If you receive a hepatitis C diagnosis, your healthcare provider may advise you to get vaccinated against hepatitis A and B.

-The vaccinations are recommended because these hepatitis viruses can also lead to significant liver damage and complications in addition to the harm hepatitis C can cause.
+The vaccinations are recommended because these hepatitis viruses can lead to additional health and liver complications, especially in those with preexisting liver disease.

 Since you can’t prevent hepatitis C through a vaccine, the best prevention is to avoid exposure.
 Hepatitis C is a bloodborne pathogen, so you can limit your chances of exposure through these healthy lifestyle practices: